RHEnVision/provisioning-backend/docs/dev-environment.md

 Tip: On MacOS, you can install Postgres on a remote Linux (or a small VM) and configure the application to connect there, instead of localhost.

+## Kafka

+In order to work on Kafka integrated services (statuser, sources), Kafka local deployment is needed.
+We do simply use the official Kafka binary that can be simply extracted and started.

+The [scripts](../scripts) directory contains README with further instructions and scripts which can download, extract, configure and start Kafka for local development.

 ## Compilation and startup

 Use `make` command to compile the main application, use `make run` or start it manually via `./pbapi`.